What Happens To Property In A Colorado Divorce?

 The division of property is dependent on the divorcing couple’s unique circumstances.
-After considering the facts, the court assess the distribution factors described above, and shall do its best to divide the property in an equitable manner.
+After considering the facts, the court assesses the distribution factors described above and shall do its best to divide the property in an equitable manner.

 A strong counsel will help accurately calculate contributions to the marriage regardless of whether one earned greater or lesser income than their spouse.